DInnaD/labnotebook/content/lab-notebook/2011-04-08-reproducible-research.md

 ---
+categories:
+- open-science
 comments: true
-date: 2011-04-08 12:48:44
+date: 2011-04-08T12:48:44Z
-layout: post
+redirects:
+- /wordpress/archives/1160
+- /archives/1160
 slug: reproducible-research
 title: Some reproducible research practices in journals
-redirects: [/wordpress/archives/1160, /archives/1160]
-categories:
-- open-science
+url: /2011/04/08/reproducible-research/
 ---

 Interesting discussion on the Reproducible Research Group about rates at which the various reproducible research standards are used in the Journal of Biostatistics: